As population densities increase around the world, the issue of noise has become a very real problem.

 Although we can become accustomed to many different types of repetitive noise, there are some sounds that require mitigation from a sound barrier wall, either because of their impact on a business or residence, or because their levels are sufficiently high to cause physical issues to the receivers.

-While there are many products available to treat noise within interior environments, such as sound-proof windows, doors and building materials, treating outdoor noise reduction is considerably more challenging.
+While there are many products available to treat noise within interior environments, such as sound-proof windows, doors and building materials, treating outdoor soundproofing is considerably more challenging.

 As the name indicates, these structures are designed specifically to block unwanted sound waves from a particular source from reaching a particular receiver.

-Instead of simply blocking and reflecting the sound waves in other directions much like an echo, these sound-absorptive barriers actually diffuse and absorb the unwanted sound waves
+Instead of simply blocking and reflecting the sound waves in other directions much like an echo, these sound absorbing panels actually diffuse and absorb the unwanted sound waves

-Consumers today have a broad variety of sound wall materials and options to choose from, including wood, concrete, metal and synthetic materials.
+Consumers today have a broad variety of sound barrier material and options to choose from, including wood, concrete, metal and synthetic materials.